514 Trees planted by students for Earth Day 2022

 With funding from Natural Resources Canada Two Billion Trees initiative, the BC Small Wetlands Association (BCSWA) provided trees for projects at eleven School District 83 schools and three Columbia Shuswap Regional District Parks.
 BCSWA also assisted in the organizing of Secwepemc cultural ceremonies surrounding the planting of trees.

 Most of the trees we provide are grown for BCSWA by Sagebrush Native Plant Nursery in Oliver BC.
-In 2023 we will be promoting the benefits of Miyawaki pocket forest projects to schools as well as community organizations and local municipalities.
+In 2023 we will be promoting the benefits of Miyawaki mini forests to schools as well as community organizations and local municipalities.
 The trees are all native species selected for their cultural importance to the Secwepemc people.

 Planning a Tree Planting Event